Dimensions of Law Student Wellbeing

 • See Resources

 1. Our Academic Achievement Program (“AAP”) supports students’ intellectual wellbeing through frequent workshops, bar preparation programs, and the Dean’s Fellow program detailed below.
 After graduation, all Miami Law graduates have the opportunity to work individually with a "bar coach," selected by the AAP, who will provide personalized guidance throughout the bar study process.
+All Miami law students are assigned an academic advisor from the AAP.
+Students unsure of who their advisor is should reach out to AAP Program Coordinator, Megan Toledo.

 2. Dean’s Fellows offer first-year students a chance to participate in weekly study group sessions for individual classes.
 These sessions are facilitated by Dean's Fellows — upper-level (2L or 3L) students selected by faculty members to create interactive exercises geared toward different learning styles.